Masquerade-Circus/dragonbinder/README.md

 ### Getters
 As with Vue, with Dragonbinder you can create getters to create computed properties based on the state.
-This getters will receive the state as first argument and all oteher getters as second.
+This getters will receive the state as first argument and all other getters as second.

 ```javascript
 const store = createStore({